aashishkumar76/TheLocalCode/README.md

 ## Team
 The Local Code is comprised of four students in DECO3500.
-Our skills vary due have range of backgrounds and as a result all have unique skills, roles and jobs which best suit us.
+Our skills vary due to range of backgrounds and as a result all have unique skills, roles and jobs which best suit us.

 Name | Course Code | Student No. | Email/Phone | Description
 ------------ | ------------- | ------------- | ------------- | -------------